Shuzhengz/shelter-finder-2020/README.md

 ## Project Setup | Running Shelter Finder on Your Computer

-To download and set up this project,
+To download and set up this project:
 1. Clone this project
 2. Travel to the project directory in your terminal (or the Visual Studio Code terminal), and type `npm start`.
 This will run the project locally, and should automatically open in your browser when ready.